100 Days Of Code Challenge (2020)

 Starting the challenge, I didn't really know what to focus on.
 I would work on a few Codewars kata, or work through a couple of Level Up Tutorials courses (CSS Animations and Gatsby E-Commerce), and I took a deep dive into Regex.
 But I felt a bit listless.

 I was soon able to focus on a project I had left on hold for a while and I brought it to a level of completion: A site built on Gatsby, that uses Contentful as a CMS, Algolia for search, and is hosted on Netlify.
-The website itself doesn't have any meaningful content, but its proof of concept exists over at http://twentybreads.com/.
+The website itself doesn't have any meaningful content, but its proof of concept existed over at http://twentybreads.com/.
 To be completely honest, I might transition this whole blog over to that stack because those tools are just a joy to work with.

 Around this time I also did my first pull request on an open source project.
 A Github issue was open for uses.tech for a Twitter social media card that appears when someone links to that site.
-I was able to close that issue by forking the repo, using react-helmet to insert meta data in the <head> tags, using a Static folder for a preview image, submitting the pull request, and modifying the pull request based on feedback.
+I was able to close that issue by forking the repo, using react-helmet to insert meta data in the <head>

 At this point I felt I was off to the races.
 I did a sprint to launch a redesign of a website for one of our shows at work.
 I spent a weekend doing a fun little side project called Wild Ass Gradients, which is hosted on Github pages.
 Then I worked through the entirety of Udemy's WordPress Development - Themes, Plugins & Gutenberg course.
 This took up the majority of my #100DaysOfCode challenge, but along the way I started building my own first custom WordPress theme, and started a freelance gig.
 I really hit a stride and was firing on all cylinders and in a wonderful cycle of learning, building, deploying, and improving.